sunwookimiub/CyberGIS-TerrainAnalysis/README.md

 ###### Running the program:
 1) Run through a python file *terrainanalysis.py*:

-  If number of processes or pixel size is not specified, the default values will be set to 40 and 1 respectively.
+  &nbspIf number of processes or pixel size is not specified, the default values will be set to 40 and 1 respectively.
   > python terrainanalysis.py *filename* [-np x] [-p z]

 2) Run through a script for qsub, *terrainanalysis.pbs*: